vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

 ## Setting up the `tanzu` CLI

-As explained in the [tanzu CLI guide](/guides/tanzu-cli-gs), the `tanzu` CLI is plugin and package based.
+As explained in the [tanzu CLI guide](/guides/tanzu-cli-gs), the `tanzu` CLI is plug-in and package based.
 These packages come from separate repositories.
 In this section, you will set up these additional repositories to gain access to the Tanzu Application Platform packages.

-1. Create a secret which the `tanzu` CLI will use to access packages in the Tanzu Network.
-This requires your user name and password for the Tanzu Network, set up in the [prerequisites section](#prerequisites).
+1. Create a secret, which the `tanzu` CLI will use to access packages in the Tanzu Network.
+This requires your username and password for the Tanzu Network, set up in the [prerequisites section](#prerequisites).

     ```sh
     tanzu secret registry add tap-registry \